Rikuxx0/rustfuzz/README.md

 /target/release/rustfuzz http://example.com/login
 ```

-You can check various Injection tests and detect Injection vulnerbilities
+You can check various Injection tests and detect Injection vulnerbilities.
 This is the same to previous Python-based FuzzingTool.

 ## Notes